min2ha/ukwa-site/content/target/41840/index.en.md

   "subject": "EU Referendum"
 }

-# House of Lords.
-EU Committee: The process of leaving the EU

 Report states that if the UK votes to leave the EU, negotiating withdrawal would be a "complex and daunting task".